gbosquechacon/datascience_resources/README.md

 The Nielsen one is my go-to resource when I need to solve some quick doubt regarding DL.
 It's rigorous, practical, thoughful and damn useful.

-In terms of Reinforcement Learning it will no surprise that I strongly recommend the Sutton and Barto classic
+In terms of Reinforcement Learning it will no surprise that I strongly recommend the Sutton and Barto classic:

 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html).
 I have not really gotten in RL in depth yet, but the chapters that I have read are all thoughtful, entertaining and as clear as a topic this complex can be.